brianteeman/pagemagic/README.md

 Add your Anthropic API key to get started, select the model you want to use, and see your API usage cost.
 ![Settings Page](screenshots/settings.png)

-## Installation
+## Build and Install

-You will need node.js installed to build the extension.
+If you want to build and install the extension yourself, you will need node.js installed.

 1. Clone the repository
 2. Run `npm install` to install the dependencies